-Melissa Doyle is a well-known face, most recognisable for having presented Sunrise for 11years.
+Melissa Doyle is a well-known fact, most recognisable for having presented Sunrise for 11 years.
 Doyle started as a news anchor and reporter at WIN Television.
 She then became the presenter on Seven’s 11AM.
 She was an original co-host of Sunrise before moving to present the Seven Late News.
 She has also hosted Today Tonight.
-Since Sunrise, Melissa Doyle has been on radio shows and been appointed as senior correspondent on Sunday Night.
+Since Sunrise, Melissa Doyle has been on radio shows and been appointed as a senior correspondent on Sunday Night.

 Millionaire Hot Seat remains an incredibly popular quiz show on Australian television, and it’s hosted by Eddie McGuire.
 McGuire was a cricket and AFL reporter for The Herald before he became a sports reporter for Network Ten, then later Nine Network.
 He first started presenting The Footy Show and then began Who Wants to Be a Millionaire?

-As a journalism and international business graduate, Sarah Harris was a journalist for Seven News, Today Tonight and Prime Gold Coast News.
+As journalism and international business graduate, Sarah Harris was a journalist for Seven News, Today Tonight and Prime Gold Coast News.
 Harris then moved to the Nine Network and began presenting Extra as well as reporting for both National Nine News and the Today Show.
-She then moved to Network 10 to begin her hosting role on Studio 10 and voice over work for Shark Tank.
+She then moved to Network 10 to begin her hosting role on Studio 10 and voice-over work for Shark Tank.

 Sonia Kruger has been the Entertainment Reporter for Today Tonight, Sunrise and 11AM, however, her most known presenting role was as co-host of Dancing with the Stars.
 Kruger hosted the talk show Mornings.
 She has also hosted reality TV shows Big Brother Australia and The Voice Australia.